shamimaaktar1/ADDMQSA/README.md

   </a>
 </p>

-<h2 align="center">Architecting Software-intensive Systems with ChatGPT</h3>
+<h2 align="center">Decision Models for Selecting Patterns and Strategies in Quantum Systems and their Evaluation by Practitioners</h3>

 <p align="left">
-  This is the replication package for the paper: "Towards Human-Bot Collaborative Software Architecting with ChatGPT", including the data, case study,  scripts and so on (see the description below).
+  This is the replication package for the paper: "Decision Models for Selecting Patterns and Strategies in Quantum Systems and their Evaluation by Practitioners", including the dataset, figures,  scripts, and so on (see the description below).
   <br>